All Episodes

 Yeah, look, I mean, I think every avenue, every platform available to get the truth out of what we need to be doing, and that's for this administration and those to come.

-Remember, there's it's a closely divided Senate, the 5248.
+Remember, it's a closely divided Senate, the 5248.

 I'm optimistic in the 2018 elections that we'll pick up more seats, but it's very close, which means one or two defections, and we have problems on legislation.

-So I got one question I got 15 seconds.
+I got 15 seconds.

-Is there a war on the Constitution and are there communists in the Democratic Party?
+Is there a war on the Constitution, and are there communists in the Democratic Party?

-I don't know if that's fair to communists with some of the elements inside the Democratic Party right now.
+There is a war on the Constitution, and I think not only are there communists within the Democratic Party, I don't know if that's fair to communists with some of the elements inside the Democratic Party right now.

 You got it.

-Jay Sicolo, thank you very much.
+Jay Sekolo, thank you very much.

-Look forward to it.
+Looking forward to it.

-You gotta have a great 2017.
+You've got to have a great 2017.

 You got it.